The Healing Properties of Dandelion

-Depending on where you are in the world, you might have noticed that tiny, yellow flower popping up everywhere – the remarkable dandelion!
+Depending on where you are in the world, you might have noticed that tiny, yellow flower popping up everywhere….dandelion!

-Dandelion or Taraxacum officinale is known for its weed-like capabilities, but what if I told you it was much more than that!?
+Dandelion or Taraxacum officinale is known for its weed-like capabilities, but I am here to tell you it is so much more than that.
 Dandelion provides pollen and nectar for early spring bees, and they provide a nutrient-packed snack for dogs.
 That’s right, dogs!
-Read more on the benefits below.

 Dandelions are among the most common plants in North America, blooming in Spring and remaining until the Fall.
 Bright in color and prominent in nature, these plants support essential organs such as the liver, kidney, and skin.
 They are a complex powerhouse of nutrients full of Vitamins A, C, K, B, Calcium, Potassium, Magnesium, Iron, Zinc, and Manganese.

-In the Spring, the flowers and leaves are sweet, while the roots are bitter.
+The flowers and leaves are sweet in the spring, while the roots are bitter.
 Contrarily in the Fall, the leaves are bitter, and the roots are sweet.
-Dandelion contains cooling and drying qualities which can be especially useful for dogs that hold onto excess heat and moisture.
+Dandelion contains cooling and drying qualities which can be especially useful for dogs holding excess heat and moisture.

 Dandelion Leaf Actions:

-- Nutritive – Nutritive herbs nourish and relax the body as they provide high amounts of minerals, trace minerals, and vitamins.
+- Nutritive – Nutritive herbs nourish and relax the body by providing high amounts of nutrients and vitamins.
 Dandelion is an excellent source of Potassium!

 - Diuretic – Diuretic herbs remove excess water from the body.